MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 > [!NOTE]
 > This solution is applicable only to [AKS clusters which use service principal](/azure/aks/kubernetes-service-principal?tabs=azure-cli).

-In some cases, when the service principal of the AKS cluster is replaced with another one, the ACR role assignment still refers to the old one.
+In some cases, for example, when the service principal of the AKS cluster is replaced with a new one, the ACR role assignment still refers to the old service principal.
 To ensure that the ACR role assignment refers to the correct service principal, follow the steps:

 1. To check the service principal that's used by the AKS cluster, run the following command: